Become a Gestational Carrier

 Her eggs will then be brought into the lab.
 The male intended parent’s sperm will be used to fertilize the eggs into embryos.
 The embryos will then be allowed to grow in the lab, and a certain number of embryos (depending on embryo quality and age of the intended parent or egg donor) will be transferred into the GC.

 Gestational Carrier: While the intended parent is undergoing the IVF cycle, the GC will be given estrogen and progesterone, in sequential fashion, via intramuscular injections, in order to prepare her uterine lining for implantation.
 Before the GC starts the preparation, she will come in to be sure the lining is thin and the ovaries have no cysts.
 If everything looks normal, she will start the estrogen.
 Approximately 2 weeks later, she will come in for another transvaginal ultrasound and blood work to be sure the lining is developing adequately – if so, she will start the progesterone when instructed by her nurse.
 Six days later, she will receive the embryo into her prepared uterus and a pregnancy blood test 10 days later.

-If you are interested in becoming or finding a gestational carrier in Ogden, Murray, Pleasant Grove, and St. George, Utah, please contact Utah Fertility Center at 801-785-5100 today!
+If you are interested in becoming or finding a gestational carrier in Ogden, Murray, Pleasant Grove, Park City and St. George, Utah, please contact Utah Fertility Center at 801-785-5100 today!